Player Ratings for USA Women vs England Women | Soccer news

 Lauren Hemp – 7

 Probably the bright light of England in its first beginning of Lionesses.
-His raw pace will give nightmares to the oppositions, as he sometimes did against the US.
+His abrupt pace will give the opposition nightmares, as he sometimes did against the US.
 UU., And with better service, it seems that it will really deliver.

 Ellen White – 5